 The games about Secret Agent Sam Fisher aren’t full of humor.
 What’s going on in them always gives a bit of seriousness and aims to perform important tasks.
-But with more detailed study it is easy to see that the developers like to make jokes about Metal Gear Solid games.
+But with a more detailed study, it is easy to see that the developers like to make jokes about Metal Gear Solid games.

 For example, in Chaos Theory, there is a character named Mortyfied Pinguin, that appeared based on the system of nicknames of Foxhound operatives from MGS.
 Also in Pandora Tomorrow, some opponents rush speech during the interrogation, which is used by Metal Gear Solid heroes.
 And when Sam Fisher appears as a cameo in Ghost Recon Wildlands, he releases the taunting on the bandage that Snake Solid wore on his head.